IgorIvanov11/e-library/README.md

 To run this site on your computer, download XAMPP (run Apache and MySQL).
 Put the whole project structure in \Program Files\XAMPP\htdocs
 Then go to: localhost in your browser.
 Run PHP My Admin and import the database from the db folder (or create your own).

-The upload folder (it is empty) will store books that users will upload to the site.
+Create an empty folder inside the project and name it upload.
+It will store books that users will upload to the site.